yields/traverse/Readme.md

 Traverse using the given `property` on `element` getting elements that match the given `selector` until `len` is reached.

+if `selector` is omitted, all elements are returned.
 `len` is defaulted to 1.

 ## Example